Shadow Dice

 1. 1.
 Point your light at the wall.

-3. • sometimes you will need to be to the side
+3. • to the side

-4. • sometimes you will need to be underneath
+4. • underneath

-5. • sometimes you will be closer to the light
+5. • closer to the light

-6. • sometimes you will be closer to the wall
+6. • closer to the wall?

 7. 3.
-Put your hands up, and watch your shadow appear!
+Put your hands up and watch your shadow appear!

 🐍 Snake